Praying Indian: Soldiers of Praying Indian origin

-Historian George Quintal Jr. discusses Revolutionary war veterans who were Native American, African-American, and other minority groups in his book Patriots of Color: ‘A Peculiar Beauty and Merit’.
+Historian George Quintal Jr. discusses Revolutionary war veterans who were Native American, African-American, and other minority groups in his book Patriots of Color: 'A Peculiar Beauty and Merit.
 A sampling of histories of Praying Indian soldiers is found below.

 James Anthony was born in Natick and initially served for eight months in 1775 in the regiment of Col. Jonathan Ward and in the company of Capt.
 James Mellen.
 He later re-enlisted for three years from 1777 to 1780 in the 4th Massachusetts Regiment under Col. William Shepherd, serving in Capt.
 Reuben Slayton's company.
 The unit fought at Saratoga and was present at Valley Forge during the winter of 1777.
 Anthony was discharged 14 March 1780.

 Joseph Paugenit Jr. (Mashpee Wampanoag) was born in Framingham and was baptized in Natick in 1754.
 His father, Joseph Sr., fought during the French and Indian War.
 He served in the company of Capt.
 Thomas Drury under the command of Col. John Nixon, and fought at Bunker Hill.
-He later re-enlisted in the Col. Thomas Nixon's fourth Regiment in New York and fought at the Battles of Harlem Heights and White Plains.
-After his second discharge he re-enlisted a second time, once again under Col. Thomas Nixon.
+He later re-enlisted in Col. Thomas Nixon's fourth Regiment in New York and fought at the Battles of Harlem Heights and White Plains.
+After his second discharge, he re-enlisted a second time, once again under Col. Thomas Nixon.
 He fought at the Battle of Saratoga and was reported as deceased soon after, likely as the result of wounds sustained during the battle or from contracting smallpox.

 Alexander Quapish (Wampanoag, 1741–1776), born in Wampanoag territory in Yarmouth, Massachusetts, enlisted in Dedham in 1775.
 He served as a member 13th Massachusetts Regiment of Col. Jonathan Brewer.
 He took ill in November 1775 and died in Needham in March 1776.
 Michael Bacon cared for him in his last days and conducted his burial.
 Quapish's remains were disinterred and donated to the Warren Anatomical Museum.
 Under NAGPRA, the Mashpee Wampanoag and Nipmuc Nation were able to return his remains to the Pond Street Burial Ground in Needham (now Natick).

 Samuel Comecho served in the Battle of Bunker Hill under the command of Capt.
 Benjamin Bullard in Col. Jonathan Brewer's regiment.
 Born in Natick, Comecho enlisted for eight month's service and his unit held the line at Bunker Hill between the redoubt and the rail fence.
 He re-enlisted on the first day of 1776 in Col. Asa Whitcomb's regiment and served in Capt.
 William Hudson Ballard's company in the Canadian theater.
 It was reported that he died on March 14, 1776.
 The cause of death was likely smallpox.